 Staff contacted the surrounding communities around Novi to inquire if they considered the impact of Uber/Lyft on hotel parking.
 Even though they did not start the research, they agreed that it is something worth pursuing.
 The limited available data does not provide a clear direction on recommended reduction in the data based on ride sharing services.
 Some assumptions need to be made.
-Factors such as occupancy rate, presence of accessory uses such as restaurants, banquet halls etc., shared parking lots and proximity to other entertainment/recreational uses with walkable access have an impact in calculating minimum parking requirements.
 In summary, parking requirements for hotels in Novi can be reconsidered.
 As these services become more popular, it also presents Planners an opportunity to consider the following in the future: